 Hormel is building a new prepared meats manufacturing facility in China; it will produce SPAM and refrigerated and frozen meat items for sale in the foodservice and retail channels.

 In 2014 Hormel announced that the company’s SPAM Museum will be relocating to downtown Austin, Minnesota, to support the community’s Vision 2020 project for revitalizing the city’s historic downtown area.

 Mergers and Acquisitions

 Looking to beef up its menu of non-meat protein products, Hormel has been particularly acquisitive in recent years.
-In 2014 the company agreed to acquire Muscle Milk maker CytoSport in a $450 million deal.
-Having earned a top spot in the $1 billion protein drink category, CytoSport will help Hormel attract younger customers.
+In 2014 the company acquired Muscle Milk maker CytoSport in a $450 million deal.
+Having earned a top spot in the $1 billion protein drink category, CytoSport is helping Hormel attract younger customers.
 Previously, Hormel acquired Skippy peanut butter in 2013 from Unilever for $700 million.
 (Hardly peanuts, the deal represented Hormel's largest purchase ever.)
 With about $370 million in annual sales, Skippy is the #2 brand of peanut butter in the US (behind Smucker's Jif) and the leader in China.
 The company believes Skippy should be a useful complement to its sales strategy in China for the SPAM family of products.